Hand washing facilities and toilets

 If you would like to pre-order items please email us in advance.

 Please pre-order if you wish to consult material on Thursday late opening and are arriving after 18:30.

 Occasionally items are temporarily unavailable for conservation, digitization or exhibition, please email us if you wish to check availability ahead of your visit.

 Free use of digital cameras in the reading room

-Readers may use their own hand-held cameras to take images for private study only, free of charge.
-If you wish to do this please talk to a member of staff when you visit.
+Readers may use their own hand-held camera to take images for private study only, without charge.
+Some items though are restricted (copyright etc), so please talk to a member of staff when you visit if you wish to take images.
 Use of flash, tripods and scanners is not permitted.

 Reading room computers

-The University offers hotel accommodation with parking, under 5 minutes walk from the Cadbury Research Library at the Edgbaston Park Hotel.
+The University offers both hotel and bed & breakfast accommodation each with car parking and under 10 minutes' walk from the Cadbury Research Library.